What’s a query pipeline?

 Example

-You can also use query pipeline A/B testing to evaluate rule or model changes on a part of the users.
+You can also use the query pipeline’s A/B testing feature to evaluate rule or model changes on a subset of users.

 • Search terms